Theology

 Center for Child Protection—in partnership with the Pontifical Gregorian University and the Marist Childhood Defense Center

-Justice and Peace Commission of the Episcopal Conference of Mozambique to train doctors linked to the School of Political Science and Development and train social educators on the subject of human rights.
+Justice and Peace Commission of the Episcopal Conference of Mozambique to train doctors linked to the School of Political Science and Development and train social educators about human rights.

 NATIONAL INSERTION: